zack-bitcoin/amoveo-docs/other_blockchains/the_defence_of_pos.md

 If an attacker is buying up 5% of all PoS coins, the last coin purchased will cost a similar amount as the first coin purchased.
 If an attacker is buying up 51% of all existing ASICS, then as they buy more ASICS, the price of ASICS will rapidly increase, and this will be very expensive.
 The market for ASICS is much less liquid than the market for PoS coins.

 In part (1) for PoW, he prefers to focus on a very cheap temporary-censorship through bribery attack against PoW, because he wanted to make it seem like PoW is cheap to attack.
-This attack in PoW is similar to attacking PoS by paying high tx fees to completely fill up every block with txs.
+This attack in PoW is similar to attacking PoS by paying high tx fees to completely fill up every block with txs to censor anyone else from making txs.

 In part (2) for PoW, he prefers to focus on a very expensive spawn-camping attack, which depends on buying 51% of all PoW mining hardware, because he wanted to make it seem like PoW attacks are hard to recover from.
 This attack in PoW is similar to attacking PoS by trying to buy up 51% of all PoS coins.